dcooney/ajax-load-more/ajax-load-more/README.txt

 == Screenshots ==

 1. Settings screen
-2. The collection of available repeaters
+2. Available Repeater Templates
+3. Custom Repeaters Add-On
-3. Shortcode Builder (Admin screen)
+4. Shortcode Builder (Admin screen)
-4. Shortcode Builder (Page Edit screen)
+5. Shortcode Builder (Page Edit screen)
-5. Content Editor shortcode icon
+6. Content Editor shortcode icon
-6. Shortcode and implementation examples
+7. Shortcode and implementation examples

 == Changelog ==

+= 2.2.3 =
+* Adding query by Custom Field value(Meta Query).
+* Improved error handling for easier debugging.
+* Fixed issue with pause = "true" and scroll = "true".
+Pause should always take precendence over scroll.
+* Code clean up, improving overall quality for easier merges and updates.

+= 2.2.2 =
+* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm).
+* Adding WPML support for ICL_LANGUAGE_CODE - A 'lang' atributed is added dynamically if WPML is installed.
+* Making JS variables and functions publically accessible.

+= 2.2.1 =
+* Fixed php notice/warning that would trigger if WP_DEBUG was enabled.
+* Adding minified core JS.
+* Adding global option to disable shortcode button in the content editor.
+* Adding touchmove js event for faster scroll detection on mobile devices.
+* Code clean up, removing unused functions.

 = 2.2.0 =
 * Adding Post Format query.
 * Adding syntax highlighting for Repeater Templates with CodeMirror (http://codemirror.net/).
 * Adding custom alias integration for Repeater Templates (Only for the custom repeater add-on).
 * Adding button preview on settings page.
-* Adding 'White' button style
+* Adding 'White' button style.
-* Updated .pot language file
+* Updated .pot language file.

 = 2.1.3 =
 * Fixed issue causing the Ajax Load More menu to not show on some admin screen do to location conflict with another plugin.